TAKE THIS QUIZ TO SEE WHAT YOU KNOW ABOUT 2ND-3RD GRADE VOCAB FROM BOOKS!

 In 1972, Maine Sen. Edmund Muskie was the odds-on favorite to win the Democratic Presidential nomination.

-His name had not been placed in nomination until the 35th polling of the delegates.
+His name had not been in nomination until the third polling of the delegates at the national convention.

 There are several reports afloat as to how “Honest Old Abe” received the news of his nomination, none of which are correct.Why Lincoln Laughed|Russell Herman Conwell